wvirany/blog/content/posts/gaussian/index.md

 &= \int_{-\infty}^\infty f_X(z-y)f_Y(y)dy
 \end{align*}
 $$
-It can be shown, however, it is fairly straightforward to show that the convolution is commutative, i.e., $f * g = g * f$.
+It is fairly straightforward to show, however, that the convolution is commutative, i.e., $f * g = g * f$, so this would ultimately yield the same result.

-[^fn6]: I'll point out that, while fascinating, this is just a method of integration for those who are curious; it is not the primary focus of my blog, which is to better understand the Gaussian distribution.

-[^fn7]: Note that, in general, finding the first and second moments is not enough to establish that the distribution is a Gaussian.
+[^fn6]: Note that, in general, finding the first and second moments is not enough to establish that the distribution is a Gaussian.
 For example, suppose we have two random variables $X, Y$ sampled from a Rademacher distribution (i.e., they take on values $\pm 1$ with equal probabilities).
 Each of these have mean $0$ and variance $1$.
 Then, the sum $Z = X + Y$ takes on values $\\{ -2, 0, 2 \\}$, with respective probabilities $\\{ 1/4, 1/2, 1/4 \\}$. $Z$ will then have mean $0$ and variance $2$ --- the same parameters we would expect for the sum of two Gaussians.
 Thus, we must first show that $Z$ is Gaussian distributed; then, we can find it's parameters by computing the moments.

-[^fn8]: From this, we see that a matrix $\A$ is diaongalizable if it is *square* and *nonsingular*.
+[^fn7]: From this, we see that a matrix $\A$ is diaongalizable if it is *square* and *nonsingular*.
 We see that it needs to be square since otherwise the notion of eigenvalues is not well-defined.
 This is because the eigenvalues are found by solving the characteristic equation $\det(\A - \lambda\I) = 0$, and which the determinant is only defined for square matrices.
 Moreover, $\A$ needs to be nonsingular so that the eigenvectors are linearly independent.
 In this case, the matrix $\U$ is nonsingular and hence invertible, allowing us to write $\A = \U\bLambda\U\inv$.